louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Functional throat disorders (FTD)

-Throat symptoms appear to, in some cases, reflect patterns of abnormal aerodigestive sensation, motility and/or reflex function.These physiological disruptions to usual function are proposed to account for varied symptom presentations in patients without structural disease.
+Throat symptoms appear to, in some cases, reflect patterns of abnormal aerodigestive sensation, motility and/or reflex function.
+These physiological disruptions to usual function are proposed to account for varied symptom presentations in patients without structural disease.

 Sensory disruptions

-Hypersensitisation of aerodigestive structures is a common theme among symptom theories related to UCTS.Cough hypersensitivity syndrome (CHS) and laryngeal hypersensitivity and diagnoses which typify this pathophysiological pattern, reinforced by emerging research.The core understanding implicates sensory dysregulation of aerodigestive tract or related reflexes in symptom emergence, most notably cough and globus sensation.Postulated mechanisms encompass epithelial sensory receptor adaptations in response to chronic inflammation or other stimuli,somatosensory adaptations involving the vagus nerve or higher centres involved in neuromotor regulation of the aerodigestive tract.
+Hypersensitisation of aerodigestive structures is a common theme among symptom theories related to UCTS.
+Cough hypersensitivity syndrome (CHS) and laryngeal hypersensitivity and diagnoses which typify this pathophysiological pattern, reinforced by emerging research.
+The core understanding implicates sensory dysregulation of aerodigestive tract or related reflexes in symptom emergence, most notably cough and globus sensation.
+Postulated mechanisms encompass epithelial sensory receptor adaptations in response to chronic inflammation or other stimuli, somatosensory adaptations involving the vagus nerve or higher centres involved in neuromotor regulation of the aerodigestive tract.

 Motor disruptions

-Beyond sensory dysfunction, dysregulated motor patterns impacting the laryngeal or supraglottic musculature are detected during laryngoscopic evaluations in patients with UCTS.Two predominant phenotypes emerge: vocal cord dysfunction syndromes that, barring inducible laryngeal obstructions, do not compromise respiratory function; and muscle tension syndromes, particularly concerning the supraglottic musculature.
-Manifestations include a spectrum of chronic throat symptoms, with dysphonia, globus, throat clearing and cough often highlighted.Oropharyngeal dysphagia and globus sensation are likewise proposed to show association with motor tone or coordination dysfunctions affecting the upper oesophageal sphincter or proximal oesophagus.
+Beyond sensory dysfunction, dysregulated motor patterns impacting the laryngeal or supraglottic musculature are detected during laryngoscopic evaluations in patients with UCTS.
+Two predominant phenotypes emerge: vocal cord dysfunction syndromes that, barring inducible laryngeal obstructions, do not compromise respiratory function; and muscle tension syndromes, particularly concerning the supraglottic musculature.
+Manifestations include a spectrum of chronic throat symptoms, with dysphonia, globus, throat clearing and cough often highlighted.
+Oropharyngeal dysphagia and globus sensation are likewise proposed to show association with motor tone or coordination dysfunctions affecting the upper oesophageal sphincter or proximal oesophagus.

 ---